Why I Dislike Taxes and How I Minimize What I Owe

 Uncertainty of future tax rates

-While I think we could climb out of this mess by significantly growing the economy and reworking entitlement programs, I have little faith in this happening.
+While I think we could climb out of this mess by significantly growing the economy and reworking entitlement programs.
+Having little faith in this happening.
 This leads me to believe that tax rates are headed higher.

 Given this premise, what vehicles do I choose to invest in?